 Cloud strategies can vary greatly from one business to the next, depending on workload demands, security needs, and existing IT capabilities and resources.
 For optimum results, begin with a long-term vision.
 Consider the level of performance and functionality you need your cloud environment to have; your internal resources and budget constraints; and the existing infrastructure you have in place and how you plan to manage it.

 Cloud deployment defines the way in which a cloud platform is configured and implemented, the hosting arrangement, and who can access it.
 All cloud deployments function in essentially the same way by virtualizing server processing power into separate, software-driven applications.
-When looking at today’s various cloud configurations and use cases, we can distinguish four different types of clouds:
+When looking at today’s various cloud configurations and use cases, we can distinguish four different types of cloud architecture that can help keep your data secure:

 - Private cloud: Cloud infrastructure is assigned for exclusive use by a single business encompassing multiple users or business units.
 The infrastructure may be owned, operated and managed by the enterprise, a third party provider, or a combination, and it may be deployed on or off-premises.